-For ages, people have been working from 9 to 5.
-Every day we commute – some of us for more than an hour each way – to lifeless grey offices, many filled with cubicles.
-I call them “day prisons”.
-We used to have to go to a specific location in order to access the tools and information needed to do our work.
-But mobile devices, centralized data, and all kinds of apps and software are helping us stay connected to each other no matter where we are.
-And the ability to access information from anywhere is making the traditional 9-to-5 grind unnecessary for many of us.
+People have been working from 9 to 5 for a long time now.
+For some of us, the commute is more than an hour each way, driving to lifeless grey offices, many filled with cubicles–“day prisons”.
+In the past, we had to go to a specific location in order to access the tools and information we needed to do our work.
+But mobile devices, centralized data, and all kinds of apps and software are helping us stay connected to each other and the ability to access information from anywhere is making the traditional 9-to-5 grind unnecessary.

 This autonomy brings benefits to both the employer and the worker.
 By offering workers more flexibility they develop a positive association with their work and work environment and as a result, they produce better work.
 Here are five tips for working with remote teams the right way.